As of August 2019, a new section. As images appear, they'll be arranged in alphabetical order by taxon.

 Procyonidae: Raccoon (Procyon lotor)

 In Albuquerque, as in so many other places, raccoons are a pest.
 Handsome creatures, though.
-These low-light photos show a raccoon raiding food we set out for birds and ground squirrels.
+The low-light photos from October 2020 show a raccoon raiding food we set out for birds and ground squirrels.
+In the June 2021 photo of tracks, you can see a print from a hind paw on the left and a print from a front paw on the right.

 Ursidae: Black Bear (Ursus americanus)